BartMassey/fasthello/README.md

   along with POSIX `write()`.
 It's about 30% slower than `turbo.rs`.

+* `serious.rs` (not actually serious) is a C-like Rust implementation with tons of `unsafe` employing all the tricks.
+It is the same speed as `turbo.c`, which is reasonable given that it's even uglier and no safer.
+  "You can write FORTRAN in any language."

 * `mappy.rs` is a work-in-progress attempt to use memory-mapped I/O. It doesn't run yet.